 - If you will leave the property before the waste collection day, contact your landlord to discuss possible assistance with rubbish removal.
 He/She may be able to take rubbish to the household waste site on your behalf.
 Alternatively, contact City of York Council Contact Centre for advice: Tel +44 (0)1904 551551

-You can get advice on contractual problems from the Student Welfare Advisers at Student Support Services.
+You can get advice on contractual problems from the Student Support & Advice Team.

 Further information on moving out of your property at the end of a tenancy